pluginever/wc-serial-numbers/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sell and manage license keys/serial numbers for digital and physical products on your WooCommerce store with ease.
+Sell and manage license keys/serial numbers on your WooCommerce store with ease.

 == Description ==
 **[Serial Numbers for WooCommerce](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful license key manager plugin for WooCommerce.
 You can generate, sell, and manage software, games and digital product's license keys easily with this plugin.